bombercorny/declarative_pipelines/README.md

 A meta-driven Databricks Declarative Pipeline framework.
 Instead of hardcoding pipeline logic, transformation steps are configured in a Delta table (Unity Catalog) and executed dynamically at runtime.

+To keep things simple the framework only supports the following dataset types:
+- table
+- temporary_view
+- materialized_view

+Supported expectations:
+- expect
+- expect_or_drop
+- expect_or_fail

+> Note: Grouping of expecations is currently not supported.

 ## Quickstart

 > **Precondition:** Databricks CLI configured with a `DEFAULT` profile.